 What we do

-The G15’s members own or manage more than 600,000 homes, house around one in ten Londoners, and build approximately 10,000 new homes each year.
+The G15’s members own or manage more than 770,000 homes across the country, house around one in ten Londoners, and build more than 10,000 new homes each year.

-Together, we are the main providers of London’s affordable housing – it’s what we were set up to do and what we’re committed to achieving.
+Together, we are the largest providers of new affordable homes in London and build around 15% of all affordable homes across England.
+It’s what we were set up to do and what we’re committed to achieving.

 We deliver and manage a variety of housing, from below-market rented housing, to homes for shared ownership and private sale for aspiring home owners.